s-kap-s/SudokuSolver/README.md

 # SudokuSolver
-Demo repository used for teaching.
+A simple Sudoku solver used for teaching.